h1804/TOS/README.md

 # TOS
-# If your looking to learn option paper trade first
+# If your looking to learn option paper trade first!
 IV Rank study

 I made some small edits to a IV Rank script I found so it fit my trading needs.